-In the UNIX jargon, a filter is a program that gets (most of) its input from standard input and writes (most of) its output to standard output.
+In the UNIX jargon, a filter is a program that gets (most of) its input from stdin and writes (most of) its output to stdout.

-Many of the standard POSIX.1 command-line utilities are filters: awk, cat, cut, grep, head, sed, sort, strings, tail, tac, tr, uniq, wc, ...
+Many of the standard POSIX.1 command-line utilities are filters: awk, cat, cut, grep, head, less, more, sed, sort, strings, tail, tac, tr, uniq, wc, ...